 Still, as so many of us are at home right now, a lot of you are watching a lot of TV with your kids.
 (Honestly, same.)
 So here’s a list what’s out there, in hopes of manifesting even more.

-The two little Jewish sprites that host Shaboom‘s animated Jewish videos are Gabi and Raphael, a purple-haired girl and a Black Jewish boy.
+The two little Jewish sprites that host Shaboom‘s animated Jewish videos are Gabi and Raphael, a purple-haired white girl and a blue-haired Black boy.
 It’s a delight to have this whimsical and magical animated cast lead us through Jewish folktales and the stories of Jewish holidays.

 Parpar Nechmad (YouTube)